bitcoin-sv-specs/brfc-minerid/README.md

 This draft spec is released as an RFC (request for comment) as part of the public review process.
 Any comments, criticisms or suggestions should be directed toward the [issues page](https://github.com/bitcoin-sv-specs/brfc-minerid/issues) on this github repository.

-A beta reference implementation of the Miner ID document server is available at https://github.com/bitcoin-sv/minerid-reference
+A reference implementation of the Miner ID document server is available at https://github.com/bitcoin-sv/minerid-reference

 # MinerId Specification